Write guest posts to grow your blog

 What to do now

-If you are interested please email us with your suggestion at email@example.com using the subject line “Guest post proposal”.
+If you are interested and have read the guidelines above please email us with your suggestion at firstname.lastname@example.org using the subject line “Guest post proposal”.

 If your proposal has been approved we will email you back to confirm we have accepted it.